winstonpuckett/winstonpuckett-site/src/products/lucifer/tests.md

       performance: 10
 ```

 Note: The command will not stop executing after the threshold is exceeded.
-This may be changed in future releases.
-If it does, there could be a flag which tells the compiler whether to honor the timeout request.
+The main reason for this is that if the tool under test has any external state management, stopping a process in the middle could have adverse effects.

 ### Exit Code

 What is the expected return code when this command executes?
-0 is the "everything went well" which most tools return by default.
-An error code is signified by any non-zero whole number.
-This is useful when you expect to receive an error code back for a certain command.

 Datatype: integer
 Default: 0